-As a child, my favorite movie was Disney Picture's "The Swiss Family Robinson."
-The film was shot on the Caribbean island of Tobago.
+As a child my favorite movie was a Disney film, "The Swiss Family Robinson."
 The story is about a family who gets shipwrecked on a south seas island.

-With little hope of rescue, they make the most of their situation and create a tropical paradise.
-They build an elaborate treehouse, invent a system for running water, and add other conveniences.
-After a tangle with some pirates, the Robinson family lives happily ever after.
+With little hope of being rescued they make the most of their situation, and create a tropical paradise.
+They build an elaborate treehouse, invent a system for running water, and add many other conveniences.
+After a tangle with pirates the Robinson family lives happily ever after.

-As a kid, I watched the movie and imagined myself marooned on an exotic island...
+As a kid I watched the movie and imagined myself marooned on an exotic island...
 Swims in the lagoon.
 Life in a tree hut...
 What an easy-going, carefree kind of life - in a pristine, unspoiled, garden Shangri-La.

-Even as an adult, it doesn't sound so bad...
-No more 8 to 5s - no more car repairs and fighting traffic - no more bills and bosses - no more income tax and corrupt politicians - no more deadbolts and burglar alarms - no more war and crime.
-I believe movies like The Swiss Family Robinson are popular because they play on a deep-down longing in every human heart...
+Even as an adult it doesn't sound so bad, does it?...
+No more 8 to 5s - no more bills and bosses - no more car repairs and traffic snarls - no more income tax and corrupt politicians - no more deadbolts and burglar alarms - no more war and crime.
+Movies like The Swiss Family Robinson are popular because they play on a deep-down longing in every human heart...
 CS Lewis once observed, "If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is I was made for another world."
-Here's a truth: God made you and me for the garden.
+Here's a truth: God made you and I for the garden.

 Adam and Eve began life in a garden paradise.
-Sin got them evicted but ever since humans have desired to return.

-Whether we realize it or not, we long for the garden, and all we do is an attempt to get back.
+Sin got them evicted, but ever since, humans have desired to return.
+Whether we realize it or not, we long for the garden, and in all we do we're attempting to return.

 Right now, it's a jungle out there!
 Our world is chaotic and out-of-control.
 But when the King of the Jungle takes possession, He'll reign and rule.
-He'll tame the beasts and transform the jungle to a garden paradise.
+He'll tame the beasts and transform the jungle into a luscious garden.

-One day yet future, God will fulfill our human longing and return mankind to the garden from which we fell.
+One day, yet future, God will fulfill our deep longing, and return mankind to the garden from which we fell.

 This Earth is due for an extreme makeover.
-God will repair the damage caused by sin and its judgment and restore the fallen planet to the paradise He intended.
+God will repair the damage caused by sin and its judgment, and restore the fallen planet to a paradise.
+We call it The Kingdom Age, and it is the theme of Revelation 20...

-And God begins by ridding us of our arch-nemesis...

-John writes in Chapter 20, "Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
+And God begins by ridding us of our arch-nemesis.
+The Apostle John writes, verse 1, "Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years; and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished."

-At the end of Chapter 19, John is near Jerusalem.
-He provides us play-by-play of the mother of all battles.
+At the end of Chapter 19 John is near Jerusalem.
+He has provided a play-by-play of the mother of all battles.
 The nations rally to Armageddon to fight against the Christ.
 But Jesus returns despite their opposition.
-With His breath and His brightness, He kills all His enemies.
+With His breath and His brightness He kills all His enemies.

-But there were leaders who orchestrated this revolt.

-The Antichrist and the False Prophet were chief culprits.
-They ordered the execution of everyone who worshipped Jesus and refused their mark.
-Chapter 19 recounts their capture and disposal in the lake of fire...
+And there are leaders who orchestrate this revolt.
+The Antichrist and False Prophet are chief culprits.
+They ordered the execution of everyone who worships Jesus and refuses their mark.
+Chapter 19 forecasts their capture and punishment in the lake of fire...

 But the real ringleader - the mastermind behind the rebellion - is the devil himself...
-Now in Chapter 20, God sends an angel with a chain to incarcerate the devil.
+And now in Chapter 20 God sends an angel with a chain to incarcerate Satan.